mvolkmann/blog/src/swift/StoreKit.md

 1. Enter a "Description" of the purchasable item.
 1. Click "+" under "Localizations" to add more supported locales.
 1. Repeat steps 5-12 for each additional non-consumable that can be purchased.
 1. Create a new Swift file.
-A good name is `StoreKit.svelte`.
+A good name is `StoreKit.swift`.
-1. Add the following in `StoreKitStore.svelte`:
+1. Add the following in `StoreKitStore.swift`:

    ```swift
     import StoreKit